LauraRuis/do-pigs-fly/README.md

 In the appendix, we did an experiment with a contrastive setup instead of a ranking setup.
 To run these experiments run `experiment_run_scripts/run_contrastive.sh`.
 Note that this only runs the experiment for multiple choice options "A" and "B".
 To change this like in the paper, adjust the code in `_wrap_in_template()` in `prompting.py`.

+### ChatGPT
+ChatGPT is only available with the completion endpoint in the OpenAI API, so we had to adjust the prompt templates to guide the model more strongly towards outputting 'yes' or 'no'.
+To run these experiments, run `experiment_run_scripts/run_all_chatgpt.sh`.
+The different templates are in `data/prompt_templates_completion.txt`.

+### CoT
+We ran chain-of-thought (CoT) experiments on the best instructable models (`text-davinci-001`, `ChatGPT`, and `Cohere-command-XL`).
+CoT prompting also requires the model to be used with completion, because it should be able to write a chain of thought before outputting the final answer.
+Hence, we allow the models to generate tokens instead of using forced likelihood ranking.
+To run these experiments, run `experiment_run_scripts/run_all_cot.sh`.
+The prompt templtes are in `data/prompt_templates_cot.txt`.

 ## Visualise results
 For this section, unzip `results.zip`.
 It does not contain all the results in the paper, because those